xxfoundation/elixxir-xxdk-dev-docs/docusaurus-site/docs/getting-started.md

 3. **Send message:** Finally, you can send your message using `client.SendE2E()`.
 This will return the list of rounds in which parts of your message were sent or an error if the call was unsuccessful.

 :::note
+The "RoundIDs" are the rounds in which your message parts were sent.
+After those rounds have completed on the network, you can assume that the message has "sent" successfully.
+See the client interface section for info on how to access round state changes.

 In addition to the round IDs and error message, `client.SendE2E()` returns two additional items: the message ID and the timestamp for when the message was sent. <!-- See the API reference for more information. -->
 :::